-The potent trifecta of character, greenery and location lured a couple to DC’s picturesque Cleveland Park in 2007.
+The potent trifecta of character, greenery, and location lured a couple to DC’s picturesque Cleveland Park in 2007.
 “We’re both native Washingtonians and have always enjoyed the cozy charms of the neighborhood,” the husband says.
 “It has a country feel, yet is in walking distance to everything.”

 For the chance to own a quaint 1905 Dutch Colonial Revival home in the desirable hamlet, the pair initially overlooked some shortcomings—namely dark, carved-up interiors that lacked present-day functionality.
 Years later, though, they were ready for a change and asked architect Anne Decker and designer Nestor Santa-Cruz to orchestrate a transformation.

 The first order of business was to generate more breathing room for a family with two now-preteen daughters.
 Also a top priority: instilling an airy Scandinavian aesthetic.
-“Our goal was to give a house with small, choppy spaces a flow that worked for modern living,” explains the husband, a writer.
+“Our goal was to give a house with small, choppy spaces a flow that worked for a modern living,” explains the husband, a writer.
 “We wanted openness and to create a look that resembled a Swedish farmhouse.”

 Given the lot size, a major addition to the 3,610-square-foot abode wasn’t feasible.
 So Decker devised a plan to gut the rear of the house and bump out the lower level on one side by 166 square feet.
 These moves, which required city and neighborhood historic-preservation approvals, expanded the tight kitchen and created a continuous great room along the back.
 As the architect recalls, “Before, the layout was compartmentalized.
-Now it’s a shotgun space, with the great room, breakfast area and kitchen.
+Now it’s a shotgun space, with the great room, breakfast area, and kitchen.
 It’s a great gathering spot.”

 Two sets of French doors flood the back of the house with light, pulling the outside in.
 The reimagined kitchen—with white cabinets, a natural-walnut island, marble countertops and open shelves—is “a clean-lined, distilled version of a Swedish farmhouse,” notes Decker.
-Brass lighting and hardware add subtle sheen.
+Brass lighting and hardware add a subtle sheen.

 The powder room and side entry are contained in the addition, which also houses a mudroom.
 Toward the front of the house, walls have been shifted to establish a proper hallway and an unimpeded sightline from the main entrance to the great room.
 At the door to the great room, an existing fireplace “provides a nice moment as you’re walking down the hallway toward the breakfast table and the French doors beyond,” says Decker.